gavlock/100-days-of-code-log/r1-log.md

 Continued work on a "manual" autocorrelation layer.
 Implementing it both as a `dense` layer and as a `conv1d` layer to see which one is cheaper.

+### R1D50

+Spent time today working on various elisp and Jekyll issues that have been on my list for a while.